How the course programme works

 - The weather.

 Naturally you try to start with the easiest version of the road feature you are learning to negotiate and gradually progress on to the more difficult ones (i.e. building in small easy steps).
-These lessons will also involve you in the development of basic traffic skills as the difficulty increases due to factors 6 to 9.
+These lessons will also involve you in the development of basic traffic skills as the difficulty increases due to the last 4 factors above.

 Part 3 Traffic skills driving lessons

 During the part 3 lessons observation, anticipation, risk assessment, planning and judgement skills become far more critical as you deal with higher speeds and increased volumes of traffic and/or other road users.
-You could call these traffic skills or thinking skills.
+You could call these traffic skills or thinking/decision making skills.